 Best Luxury Hotel in Melbourne – The Langham Melbourne

 This exquisite 5-star hotel is situated on the banks of the Yarra river.
 The majestic interior looks like something out of a movie, with sparkling chandeliers and marble staircases.
 As if the inside of the hotel is not beautiful enough, they also showcase some of the best views in the city!

 With all the facilities you could ever ask for, from a spa and fitness center to a bar and a swimming pool, there’s not much more you could ever want from a hotel!

 There are a lot of things to do in Melbourne.
 A mish-mash of city living and nature-loving, this gorgeous city really does have something for everyone!

 Melbourne is a fairly easy city to navigate.
 There are many convenient forms of transport, but a few stand out from the rest.
 The inner-city tram route is absolutely free and stops off at all the major Melbourne attractions.
 Trains are also a very convenient form of transport in Melbourne.
 If you need a lift somewhere that isn’t covered by the train, try hoping on a bus.

 Bike riding, taxis and driving by car are also popular forms of transport in Melbourne, but beware of rush-hour traffic.

-If you’re taking a trip to Melbourne, be sure to add at least a few of these activities to your Melbourne itinerary!
+If you want to see Melbourne best hotspots, then be sure to add at least a few of these activities to your Melbourne itinerary!